-As at 31 December 2011, the Group had approximately 975 full-time employees (2010: 1,108).
-Staff costs, excluding directors' remuneration for the year was RMB49 million (2010: RMB43 million).
-The decrease in number of staff was a direct result of the disposal of a number of subsidiaries.
-Staff costs increased despite the decline in number of staff reflected the general pay rise in the PRC.
+As at 31 December 2012, the Group had approximately 1,021 full-time employees (2011: 975).
+Staff costs, excluding directors' remuneration for the year was RMB53 million (2011: RMB49 million).
+The increase in number of staff was the combined effect of staff employed for the guest house which opened during the year, and the disposal of Chongzheng Huasheng.
+Staff costs increased corresponded to the change in number of staff and the general pay rise.
 All full-time employees are entitled to medical contributions, provident funds and retirement plans.
 The Group provides a series of comprehensive in-house and on-the-job training to staff to keep their technical skills and standards up to date for quality services and to enhance work safety.